Wanna see something cool? Check out Angular Spotify 🎧

 }

-• When I use the keyboard to navigate, you see both the outline and the element grow bigger with transform.
+• Navigating with the keyboard, both the outline and the element grow bigger with transform.

-Somehow when we click, it captures the focus state as well.
+Somehow, when we click, it also captures the focus state.

-You might wondering why only the scale is applied, but not the outline?
+You may wonder why only the scale is applied, but not the outline.

 What is :focus-visible?

-To fix the issue above, we can simply change :focus to :focus-visible in our CSS.
+To fix the issue above, simply change :focus to :focus-visible in our CSS:

 - &:focus {